 Applying for Full time undergraduate HE courses

 The majority of applications to Higher Education for full-time undergraduate courses are made through UCAS, although some courses and providers may require direct application.
 These include some private HE providers, (although a number of private providers are now included on the UCAS site and therefore application is made via UCAS) and a small number of 1-3 year full-time diploma courses offered by private drama schools.
 UCAS is the organisation responsible for managing applications to most full-time Higher Education courses in the UK e.g. degrees and Foundation Degrees.
 The UCAS website has useful information on the application process.
-Further information regarding application procedures for drama schools can be found on the Conference of Drama Schools website: www.drama.ac.uk.
+Further information regarding application procedures for drama schools can be found on Which University.
 The other main exception is practical undergraduate full-time music courses offered by music conservatoires.
-For most of these courses application is via the Conservatoires Admissions Service (CUKAS). www.cukas.ac.uk
+For most of these courses application is via the Conservatoires Admissions Service (CUKAS) www.cukas.ac.uk.

 Most full-time Higher Education courses offered by Further Education (FE) colleges are now included in the UCAS system.
 However, learners should check prospectuses or contact the FE college directly just to make sure.